nandita7krishnan/Airbnb-Shanghai-Data-PreProcessing/README.md

 6. Model complexity was reduced by dimensionality reduction using Principal Component Analysis.

 ----
-Refer to white paper for details and screenshots.
+Note: Refer to white paper for details and screenshots.